 The goal of black box migration is to reproduce a near identical copy of the currently running workload.
-However, there will always be small differences between the two workloads after migration is complete.
+However, there will always be small differences between the two workloads after migration is complete, notably some services are disabled or enabled depending on the target machine image being created (refer to Changes to Service State Based on Target).
 When scanning a system the following information is detected:

 - all the files and packages on the system (including configuration information).
-If you have selected a scan without overlay, then extra files and specific configuration information will be detected but will not be included in the report.
+If you have selected a scan

+without overlay, then extra files and specific configuration information will be detected but will not be included

+in the report.

 - network settings including all NICs.
 Note that if the first card is static, it will be changed to DHCP.

 - root and user password (encrypted)

 - timezone

 - · keyboard settings

 - · kernel parameters

 - · users and groups

-- SSH keys
+- · SSH keys

 - filesystem layout (partitioning)

 - SELinux settings (for Linux only).
 When SELinux is detected on the migrated system, the /.autorelabel file is added to the file system in order to relabel it on first boot.